 6. Start a YouTube Channel About Writing

-YouTube is a great platform for sharing your knowledge and expertise with the world.
-And if you’re a writer, there’s a good chance you can start a successful YouTube channel about writing.
+YouTube is an excellent platform for sharing your knowledge and expertise.
+And if you’re a writer, you can start a successful YouTube channel about writing.

-This opportunity is very similar to creating a blog or niche website, except that you’ll be producing video content instead of written content.
+This opportunity is similar to creating a blog or niche website, except that you’ll be producing video content instead of writing a blog post.
 The process for making money is also similar.
 A successful YouTube channel can earn money from advertising (the YouTube Partner Program), direct sponsorships, affiliate marketing, or product sales.

-Ghostwriting is another popular option for writers who want to make extra money on the side.
+Ghostwriting is another popular option for writers who want to make extra money on the side as a content creator.
 Ghostwriters are hired to write articles, books, blog posts, speeches, and more – but they don’t get credit for their work.
 Instead, the content is published under someone else’s byline or name.

 The client usually takes the credit and gets all the royalties or fees associated with the project.
-As a ghostwriter, you’ll need to be able to capture the client’s voice and writing style so it’s not obvious that the piece has been written by someone else.
+As a ghostwriter, you’ll need to capture the client’s voice and writing style, so it’s not obvious that someone else has written the piece.
 You’ll also need to be comfortable with not getting any credit for your content writing.

 Since ghostwriting won’t help you to build up your name recognition (because your work is published under someone else’s name), many ghostwriting gigs pay more than a comparable freelance writing job that would provide attribution to the writer.
-It’s also possible to do a combination of standard freelance writing and ghostwriting, depending on what your client is looking for.
+It’s also possible to combine standard freelance writing and ghostwriting, depending on what your client is looking for.

-Some ghostwriters choose to specialize in a specific type of writer or for a certain audience.
+Some ghostwriters specialize in a specific type of writer or for a particular audience.
 For example, you could be a ghostwriter for business leaders or politicians.